MD-Studio/cerise/docs/source/specialising.rst

 Cerise therefore comes with ``cwltiny``, a very limited CWL implementation that consists of a single Python file with no dependencies.
 This will be used by default.
-However, if you have or can get ``cwltool`` installed on your compute resource, it will allow for more complex steps implementations, and for the user to submit more complex workflows.
+However, if you have or can get ``cwltool`` installed on your compute resource, it will allow for more complex step implementations, and for the user to submit more complex workflows.
 In that case, you'll need to tell Cerise where to find it in the config file.